Morisset/pySSN/pyssn/phyat_lists/README.md

 1. Uncompress it somewhere, e.g. /user/myname/pySSN_data/
 1. Link this directory with the main program: `pySSN_link2data /user/myname/pySSN_data/data`
 1. Compile the fortran program: `pySSN_compile --compiler=gfortran`
-1. Install the last version (development one) of PyNeb by `pip install -U git+https://github.com/Morisset/PyNeb_devel.git`
+1. Install the last version (development one) of PyNeb by `pip install -U git+https://github.com/Morisset/PyNeb_devel.git`.
+You will need the Chianti database installed (`http://www.chiantidatabase.org/download/CHIANTI_8.0.6_data.tar.gz`) and the environment variable XUVTOP pointing to it.

 DEFINING SOME CONDITIONS (IN EACH WORKING DIRECTORY)
 ======